torrance/MWAjl/docs/src/skymodel.md

 The spectral index describes the Taylor terms of the curve in log/log space, i.e. ``\alpha``, ``\beta``, etc. At least one Taylor term must be provided, however there is no limit to the number of coefficients that are accepted.

+!!! note
-The curve applies to all of the Stokes parameters, and there is not currently any way to specify unique curves for each.
+    The SED curve applies to all of the Stokes parameters, and there is not currently any way to specify unique curves for each.

 ## Example skymodels